The "handedness" of language: Directional symmetry breaking of sign usage in words

 {\bf Korean:} Korean is a language isolate with no established connection to any of the major language families of the world and is written using Han'g\u{u}l, a purely phonetic script, although in earlier times a system based on Chinese characters (Hanja) was used.
 Each character corresponds to a syllable, the syllabic block being composed of two to six letters (including at least one consonant and one vowel) from the basic alphabet comprising 10 vowels, 14 consonants and 27 digraphs.
 The number of possible distinct syllabic blocks or characters exceeds 11,000 although a far smaller number is in actual use~\cite{Coulmas2003}.
-We have used a list of 5888 commonly used words compiled by the National Institute of Korean Language in 2004 (publicly accessible from \textit{https://en.wiktionary.org/wiki/Wiktionary:Frequency\_lists/ Korean\_5800}, accessed: 24th June 2015) from which we have chosen 5406 words that are represented using multiple syllabic blocks.
-The signary comprises 923 distinct characters (each corresponding to a syllabic block).
+We have used a list of 5888 commonly used words compiled by the National Institute of Korean Language in 2004 (publicly accessible from \textit{https://en.wiktionary.org/wiki/Wiktionary:Frequency\_lists/ Korean\_5800}, accessed: 24th June 2015) from which we have chosen 5141 distinct words that are represented using multiple syllabic blocks.
+The signary comprises 966 distinct characters (each corresponding to a syllabic block).
 The words range in length from 2 to 6 characters, the average length being 2.7.

 {\bf Linear B:} Linear B is a syllabic script, with most of its signs representing consonant-vowel combinations, that was used for writing archaic Greek between 1500 and 1200 BCE.
-We have used as data 1933 entries (comprising two or more characters) of the {\em Linear B Lexicon} compiled by Chris Tselentis (\textit{https://www.scribd.com/doc/56265843/ Linear-B-Lexicon}, accessed: 15th May 2015).
+We have used as data 1924 distinct sequences comprising two or more characters from the {\em Linear B Lexicon} compiled by Chris Tselentis (\textit{https://www.scribd.com/doc/56265843/ Linear-B-Lexicon}, accessed: 15th May 2015).
 The signary comprises 87 distinct signs representing syllables.
 The words range in length from 2 to 8 signs, the average being 3.8.